dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 7 Probabilistic reasoning

 𝑥 = ±1 means the one-sigma points 𝜇 ± 𝜎.
-So the points of maximum (absolute) slope—the points that our gut can most accurately estimate—are the one-sigma points!
+So the points of maximum (absolute) slope — the points that our gut can most accurately estimate — are the one-sigma points!
 We find them first and then find their midpoint.

 When we estimate a 2/3-probability range, we are finding a one-sigma range almost exactly: In a normal or log-normal distribution, the one-sigma range contains approximately 68 percent of the probability, which is almost exactly 2/3.
 For comparison, the two-sigma range contains approximately 95 percent of the probability, which is a popular number in statistical analysis.
 Therefore, you may also want to find your two-sigma range (Problem 7.11).
 However, the slope at the two-sigma points is approximately a factor of 2.2 smaller than the slope at the one-sigma endpoints, so the two-sigma range is somewhat harder to estimate than is the one-sigma range.
 To find the two-sigma range, first estimate the one-sigma range, and then double its width (on a log scale).